MicrosoftDocs/Viva/Viva/engage/configure-your-viva-engage-network/deprecation-of-basic-freemium-networks.md

 If your organization has an Office 365 or Microsoft 365 license, Viva Engage is included.
 See [Manage Viva Engage domains in Office 365](../configure-your-viva-engage-network/manage-viva-engage-domains.md).
 If your organization doesn't have a license, [subscriptions are available]( https://www.microsoft.com/microsoft-365/compare-microsoft-365-enterprise-plans?rtc=1) starting at $8 month per user.

-#### My organization has a Viva Engage network, but users from basic or "freemium" networks collaborate with us.
+#### My organization has a Viva Engage network, but users from basic networks collaborate with us.
 Can they join our network as guests?

 Not unless they upgrade their license.
 If you're based in the US, you can invite them to collaborate with you through an [external network](../work-with-external-users/create-and-manage-an-external-network.md).